-Blood pressure that is higher than 140/90 mmHg is called hypertension (the medical term for high blood pressure).
-Hypertension that isn’t treated can greatly increase a person’s risk of developing coronary heart disease, heart failure, kidney failure and stroke, so it is important that it is managed and treated.
+Hypertension (the medical term for high blood pressure) that isn’t treated can greatly increase a person’s risk of developing coronary heart disease (narrowing of the arteries that supply your heart), heart failure, kidney failure and stroke, so it is important that it is managed and treated.

-Your doctor will also want to check if you have any other risk factors, such as diabetes, smoking, high cholesterol, angina, or a family history of angina or heart attack, so that your absolute risk of cardiovascular disease can be determined.
+If you have high blood pressure, your doctor will check if you have any other cardiovascular risk factors, such as diabetes, smoking, high cholesterol, or a family history of angina or heart attack, so that your absolute risk of cardiovascular (heart and blood vessel) disease can be determined.

 Losing even a small amount of weight helps many people reduce their blood pressure without the need for medication.
 Increase your intake of fruits and vegetables, and choose foods that are low in saturated fat and high in fibre, vitamins and minerals.
 Your doctor or dietitian will be able to help you if you don’t know where to start.

 Reduce your salt intake